coredns/coredns/middleware/kubernetes/README.md

 		  See SkyDNS README.
 		* A Records and hostname Based on Pod Annotations (k8s beta 1.2 feature).
 		  See SkyDNS README.
+		* Note: the embedded IP and embedded port record names are weird.
+I would need to know the IP/port in order to create the query to lookup the name.
+Presumably these are intended for wildcard queries.
 * Additional features:
 	* Implement namespace filtering to different zones.
 That is, zone "a.b" publishes services from namespace "foo", and zone "x.y" publishes services